bcaffo/LittleInferenceBook/manuscript/01_introduction.md

 [Watch this video before beginning.](http://youtu.be/WkOinijQmPU?list=PLpl-gQkQivXiBmGyzLrUjzsblmQsLtkzJ)

 We'll define statistical inference as the process of generating conclusions about a population from a noisy sample.
-Without statistical inference we’re simply living within our data.
-With statistical inference, we're trying to generate new knowledge; we’re trying to extend beyond our data to a population to get answers.
+Without statistical inference we're simply living within our data.
+With statistical inference, we're trying to generate new knowledge; we're trying to extend beyond our data to a population to get answers.

 In our class, we will define formal statistical inference as settings where one wants to infer facts about a population using noisy